radareorg/radare2-book/src/scripting/macros.md

 [0x00404800]> $disas=pdf
 ```

-The above command will create an alias for `pdf`, which is `$disas`.
-And the running the command given below would print the disassembly of the main function.
+The above command will create an alias `disas` for `pdf`.
+The following command prints the disassembly of the main function.

 ```
 [0x00404800]> $disas @ main